 Archive of selected Georgian street art works.
 2021-2023.

-It is considered that graffiti originated in the mid-1960s, first emerging in Philadelphia, later moving to New York, and eventually spreading its influence all around the globe.
+The modern subculture of tagging became prominent in the mid-to-late 1960s, first emerging in Philadelphia, later moving to New York, and eventually spreading worldwide.

-Abstract lettering and stencil works, murals and optical illusions, digitized video-projecting, and various figurative techniques are just part of the ways used by contemporary artists to diversify the dull urban environment.
-Mostly through a mix of murals, graffiti, and stencil art, Georgian cities' streets tell stories of their past, present, and the interplay between tradition and modernity.
+Abstract lettering and stencil work, murals, optical illusions, digitized video projection, and various figurative techniques are just part of the ways contemporary artists diversify the urban environment.
+Through a mix of murals, graffiti, and stencil art, the streets of Georgian cities showcase a broad spectrum of different works that influence their evolving visual identity.

 When it comes to stencil art, this technique involves creating stencils made out of paper, cardboard, or other media and then using spray paint or roll-on paint.
-Sometimes, multiple layers of stencils are used in the same image to add color or create the illusion of depth.
+Sometimes, multiple layers of stencils are used to add color or an illusion of depth.

-Even though it is a relatively new phenomenon for the country, scarcely 30 years old, it has already become an indelible part of the identity all around the country.
+Even though it is a relatively new phenomenon for the country, the early graffiti appeared around the 1990s, and it has already become a significant part of the identity all around the country.
 Especially in a couple of districts in the capital.

 Despite preconceptions associated with street art, societal perceptions are gradually changing.
 Its rising popularity has attracted the interest of the private sector and local governments, which are seeking to recruit muralists for corporate and municipal projects.
-Right now, more than 100 walls have been painted only across Tbilisi, among the authors are a lot of famous artists.
+Right now, over 100 murals have been painted across Tbilisi, among the authors are a lot of famous foreign and local artists.

 Street art can be found in cities such as Batumi, Kutaisi, Ozurgeti, Poti, and Rustavi.
-Their number rapidly grows year after year.
+The number has increased in recent years.
 This is almost always the direct result of the organizational initiatives of enthusiasts and artists themselves.
 Many of these artists possess significant international experience and established, recognizable techniques that manifest clearly in their practices.

 Despite the multilingual nature of the local street art scene, it can happen that there is little context that could provide the basis for interpretation.
 In addition, some street artists hide their identity, thus making it more difficult to establish consistency concerning themes and style in their works.